UoB-COMSM0110/2023-group-22/README.md

 At this stage, we added different difficulty levels, twists, and made modifications based on the feedback from the first stage.
 We set up six different tasks related to the game, which are:
 1. Access the help page.
 2. Adjust the difficulty level.
-3. Achieve a certain score.
+3. Achieve score of 150.
 4. Pause the game.
 5. Return to the home page after the game is over.
 6. Engage in a two-player competition.